antonvice/antonvice/README.md

 </a>

 ## ML | DS | AI Engineer
-### I coined the term "AI Whisperer" to symbolize a new and experimental direction of software engineering where the main focus of work is on interacting with machine learning models to discover emergent behaviors.
-I experiment with prompts, RAGs, token manipulations, fine-tuning techniques, and vector injections to hack deep learning systems.
+### I coined the term "AI Whisperer" and now represent this subset of developers that symbolizes a novel and experimental direction of "Software 2.0" engineering where the main focus of work is shifted from creating a robust infrastructure of decision trees towards building assistive toolboxes for the reasoning Machine Learning modules at the core.
+At the heart of soft 2.0, we can have a large language model with access to image generation, web access, API routes for other apps, and knowledge bases.
+This intertwined architecture allows us to discover and implement emergent behaviors of mathematical reasoning modules.
+Besides that, I experiment with prompts, RAGs, token manipulations, fine-tuning techniques, and vector injections to hack deep learning systems.
 I also document the discoveries and build products based on discoveries.

 <img src="https://github.com/antonvice/antonvice/blob/main/IMG_0198.jpg" width="50%" alt="Image">